-- Histone H3K4 methylation regulator PTIP directly controls the induction of principal adipogenic transcription factors PPARγ and C/EBPα and is essential for adipogenesis (Cell Metabolism, 2009).
-We are investigating the molecular mechanism by which PTIP controls the induction of PPARγ and C/EBPα in the early phase of adipogenesis.
+- Histone H3K4 methylation regulator PTIP directly controls the induction of principal adipogenic transcription factors PPARγ and C/EBPα and is essential for adipogenesis (Cell Metab, 2009).

 - Histone H3K27 methyltransferase Ezh2 uses its enzymatic activity to constitutively represses Wnt genes to facilitate adipogenesis.
-Acetylation and trimethylation on H3K27 appear to play opposing roles in regulating Wnt expression (PNAS, 2010).
+H3K27ac and H3K27me3 appear to play opposing roles in regulating Wnt expression (PNAS, 2010).

-- Histone H3K9 methyltransferase G9a represses PPARγ expression in an enzymatic activity-dependent manner but facilitates Wnt10a expression independent of its enzymatic activity.
-Accordingly, G9a represses adipogenesis (EMBO J, 2013).
+- Histone H3K9 methyltransferase G9a represses PPARγ expression and adipogenesis (EMBO J, 2013).

-These results provide an initial view of the epigenetic regulation of adipogenesis and suggest that site-specific histone methylations control expression of both positive and negative master regulators of adipogenesis.
-[Reviewed in BBA 2012; see Research Images Fig. 3.]
+These results indicate that site-specific histone methylations control expression of both positive and negative master regulators of adipogenesis [Reviewed in BBA 2012 and Cell Biosci 2014; see Research Images Fig. 3.]

 Epigenetic regulation of nuclear receptor target gene expression

-My lab’s current research is focused on the following:
+Our current research is focused on the following projects:

 - Epigenetic regulation of adipogenesis by histone methylation